DHTMLX/scheduler-docs/data/api/scheduler_use_select_menu_space_config.md

 @template:	api_config
 @descr:

-By default, an event occupies just a part of the cell's width and leaves the place for the left-side menu.
+	By default events occupy the whole width of the cell.
+Set the option to *false* for an event to occupy just a part of the cell's width and leave space for the left-side menu.

-Set the option to *false*, and events will start to occupy the whole width.
+@changelog:
 	The property is available from version 3.5.

+@apigroup:
-@apigroup: General setting/View settings
+	General setting/View settings